 Introduction

-As the bearers of grain, the grass panicle (or inflorescence) has been the target of selection for thousands of years (Doust 2007).
+As the bearers of grain, grass panicles (or inflorescences) have been targets of selection for thousands of years (Doust 2007).
 There is enormous diversity in panicle architecture within and among grass species (Coen and Nugent 1994).
-Panicle architectures are critical determinant of interspecies differences in plants morphology and life history, and are often measured as variation in panicle length, branching (number, length, and pattern), and flower number and size borne on each branch type.
+Panicle architecture is a critical determinant of interspecies differences in plant morphology and life history, which is often measured as variation in panicle length, branching structure (number, length, and pattern), and flower number and size borne on each branch type.
 Simple panicles may have only primary branches, while complex panicles can possess many secondary and tertiary branches (Bommert and Whipple 2018; Glemin and Bataillon 2009).
 In wild grasses, branching pattern plays an important role in wind pollination and affects the number and size of seeds, which ultimately influences seed yield and plant fitness (Brown et al. 2006; Friedman and Harder 2004).
 In domesticated species, there is a direct association between panicle architecture and seed productivity (Brown et al. 2006; Crowell et al. 2016; Wang and Li 2005).
 Analysis of the phylogenetic distribution of panicle variation in the grasses suggests that different panicle architecture have arisen independently many times, and homoplasy across the grass phylogeny has obscured the mechanisms of panicle diversity (Doust and Kellogg 2002; Kellogg 2000).
 These traits likely evolve in response to natural selection mediated by pollinator (Friedman and Harder 2004) and environmental variation such as light (Vogler et al. 1999), drought (Mal and Lovett-Doust 2005), nutrient availability (Dorken and Barrett 2004), soil water availability (Caruso 2006), and intraspecific competition (Wolfe and Mazer 2005).
-Given the importance of inflorescence architecture to the fitness and productivity of both wild and domesticated species, it is of great interest to understand genetic variation in panicle architecture.
+Given the importance of inflorescence architecture to the fitness of wild species and the productivity of domesticated species, it is of great interest to understand genetic variation in panicle architecture.

 Genetic variation in phenotypic plasticity in response to the environment is better known as genotype-by-environment interactions (G x E) (Des Marais et al. 2013).
 Quantitative studies of G x E in many plant species (e.g., maize, rice) have identified important quantitative trait loci (QTL) impacting many panicle traits (Adriani et al. 2016; Doust et al. 2005; Leng et al. 2017; Liu et al. 2008; Miura et al. 2010).
 For example, Doust et al. (2015) detected 14 replicated QTL for four inflorescence traits under two trials with high density and low density of plants, and these QTL were suggested to represent genes controlling differences between foxtail millet and green millet.
-Leng et al. (2017) identified 17 QTL for five panicle related traits in a double haploid population in rice.
-Among these QTL, six QTL showed QTL-by-environment interactions, indicating that panicle related traits are susceptible to environmental influence.
-Zhao et al. (2017) found that 11 out of 19 QTL were involved in QTL-by-environment interactions for tassel primary branching number in maize under different watering environments.
 G x E is common in QTL studies and identifying G x E and the pattern of interactions is of great interest to understand the genetic architecture underlying phenotypic traits.
+In addition to quantitative studies of G x E, genome-wide association studies (GWAS) on panicle architecture and GWAS of G x E on panicle architecture are also of great interest on various crops (Zhao et al., 2016; Liu et al., 2018; Ta et al., 2018; Thapa et al., 2021; Zhong et al., 2021).
+It will be of great value to evaluate the genetic basis of panicle traits, and evaluate the evidence for G x E using both quantitative studies and GWAS, which will further empower the confidence for identifying the genetic regions responsible for panicle architecture.